nrinaudo/kantan.csv/_tut/parsing.md

 air, moon roof, loaded),4799.0))
 ```

-The thing that stands out is that the first row is a [`DecodeFailure`]: tabulate failed to parse it as an
+The thing that stands out is that the first row is a [`DecodeFailure`]: kantan.csv failed to parse it as an
 instance of `CarTuple`.
 That makes sense: our first row is a header and composed of different types than the others.
 We
 can just skip it by passing `true` to [`asCsvReader`]: